COVID-19: Delhi govt to seek feedback from teachers, parents about reopening of schools | Education

 - India

-The Delhi government is seeking feedback from teachers and parents of students about the reopening of schools considering the Covid situation is under control, Deputy Chief Minister Manish Sisodia announced on Tuesday.
+The Delhi government is seeking feedback from students, teachers and parents about the reopening of schools considering the Covid situation is under control, Deputy Chief Minister Manish Sisodia announced on Tuesday.

-During an online briefing, he said that students, parents and teachers can mail their suggestions to delhischools21@gmail.com on how the process of reopening schools be started.
+During an online briefing, he said that students, parents and teachers can mail their suggestions to delhischools21@gmail.com on how the process of reopening schools be started and a decision will be taken considering opinions of all stakeholders.

-''Parents and teachers want schools to reopen but are fearful.
-We want to want from parents, students and teachers on whether we can reopen the schools and how can it be done.
-In the neighbouring states, schools have reopened,'' he said.

-Sisodia, who also holds the Education portfolio, said that the Covid situation is under control now and Delhi is recording an average of 40-60 cases on a daily basis.
+''The Delhi government had closed schools and colleges keeping in mind the safety and security of children.
+But now, schools have opened or are opening in many nearby states and the situation of Covid in Delhi is under control.
+Approximately, 7,000 Covid tests are being conducted daily in Delhi, with only 40-50 COVID-positive people. ''Therefore, before making any decision to open educational institutions, we to take their suggestions from parents, teachers, principals, and children as to when and how to open educational institutions.
+After the suggestions are received, the government will decide when and how to re-open the education system,'' he said.
+Sisodia noted that in the ongoing special parents-teacher meeting (PTMs) in Delhi government schools, over five lakh parents visited schools and interacted with teachers about their children's education and well-being. ''During the PTM, curiosity was prominent among parents and teachers regarding the reopening of schools mixed with fear about the safety of the children.
+Due to the closure of colleges, the college life of our youth has also been reduced to a small room in the house. ''College-going youth dream of studying proudly in a big college however, because of the pandemic, their college campus is also confined to their home.
+Therefore, the youth are also curious about when and how their colleges will open,'' he said.
+Over 5,000 suggestions were already received by the government within three hours of the announcement.

 Delhi had reeled under a brutal second wave of coronavirus which claimed a large number of lives daily with shortage of beds and oxygen worsening the situation.
 Schools in the national capital were ordered shut last year in March ahead of a nationwide lockdown to contain the spread of the coronavirus.